-D. Scott Smith, age 47, has served as our Vice President of Operations since April 2023.
-Mr. Smith joined us in 2005 and most recently has served in the position of Senior Director of Acquisitions and Integrations since March 2021.
+D. Scott Smith, age 48, has served as our Vice President of Operations since April 2023.
+Mr. Smith joined us in 2005 and most recently served in the position of Senior Director of Acquisitions and Integrations since March 2021.
 From January 2005 through September 2017, he held various finance positions including Senior Director of FP&A and from October 2017 to February 2021 was our Senior Director of Operations Performance and Integrations.

-Michael W. West, age 52, has served as our Senior Vice President of Business Operations since April 2023 and most recently has served in the position of Vice President of Distribution and Marketing since November 2014.
+Michael W. West, age 53, has served as our Chief Operating Officer since April 2024.
+He most recently served as our Senior Vice President of Business Operations since April 2023 and prior to that as our Vice President of Distribution and Marketing since November 2014.
 From 1995 to 2014, Mr. West was a principal owner of QuestCom Inc., a marketing and advertising company, and served most recently as a marketing consultant to various direct mail, web and catalog clients.
 Mr. West worked with our marketing team, as one of his clients, for 13 years.